The White-Haired Girl: Characters and cast

+Yang Xi'er

+From a gender studies perspective, Xi'er's transformation from victim to heroine reflects the Party's construction of idealized revolutionary women.
+Scholar Kim argues that while this portrayal suggests empowerment, it also reinforces a utilitarian vision of womanhood in service of state ideology.

 The daughter of a tenant farmer Yang Bailao and the fiancée of Wang Dachun.
 She was forced to sell to the landlord Huang Shiren to repay his father's debt.
 After suffering humiliation and mistreatment from the landlord and the landlord's mother, Xier eventually escaped and hid in a mountain temple while surviving on offerings.
 Due to lack of sunlight and little salt intake, her skin and hair gradually turned white causing local villagers to mistakenly perceive her as a powerful white-haired goddess.
 In the end, Xier was found by Dachun and they reunited.